 Environmental health is targeted towards preventing disease and creating health-supportive environments.
 It includes the aspects of human health that are determined by physical, chemical, biological and social factors in the environment.
 Environmental health also works to assess and control these factors.

-The department has an important role in protecting the health of Victorians from the potential health effects of environmental hazards.
+The Department of Health and Human Services has an important role in protecting the health of Victorians from the potential health effects of environmental hazards.
 The department does this by:

 - raising awareness of environmental hazards in the community